tinymce/tinymce-docs/_includes/configuration/advtable-value-series.md

   alpha: {
     update: true,
     resizable: false,
-    generator: `GeneratorFunction` // For deatils, see: 'Usage of generator' },
+    generator: `GeneratorFunction` // For details, see: 'Usage of generator' },
 }
 ```